- Fully qualified & insured teams

 Owning an empty residential property has always made property owners vulnerable to trespass, damage and even significant financial loss from squatters.
-However, with 2012’s changes to the law of trespass in a residential buildings meaning that squatters now risk sentences of up to 6 months in prison and significant fines of up to £5,000, an increasing number of commercial properties and industrial premises are being targeted by squatters.
+Changes which were made to the Law of Trespass in 2012, mean that squatters risk sentences of up to 6 months in prison and significant fines of up to £5,000.
+Despite this, an increasing number of commercial properties and industrial premises are targeted by squatters.

 Despite the fact that an empty commercial property is not generating income, where securing the premises is concerned, it’s definitely worth spending a little to save a lot.
 Having intrusion from trespassers who then choose to remain in the property as squatters can generate significant costs to owners, for example in terms of:

 - Damage to the fabric of the property itself.

 - The running up of bills for any utilities still connected to the premises.